Universal momentum distributions for the spin-singlet NN channels

 A. Universal momentum distributions based on the virtual states

-• The results of the previous sections allow us introducing a new form for UMD for the singlet $ NN $ channels based on the scattering wave functions at zero or small on-shell momentum p as follows:
+• The results of the previous sections allow us to introduce a new form for UMD for the singlet $ NN $ channels based on the scattering wave functions at zero or small on-shell momentum p as follows:

 $ \rho_p^s(k) = F(p, \varkappa_v)|\psi_p^s(k)|^2. $